mkyleUD/Caviness-HPC-Shell/_episodes/02-navigation.md

 At this point in the lesson, we've just logged into the system.
 Nothing has happened yet, and we're not going to be able to do anything until we learn a few basic commands.
 In this lesson we will talk about `ls`, `cd`, and a few other commands.
 These commands will help you navigate around not only the
- {{ site.workshop_host }} file system structure but nearly any Linux/Unix file system using the CLI.
+ {{ site.workshop_host }} filesystem structure but nearly any Linux/Unix filesystem using the CLI.

 Right now, all we see is something that looks like this: